 When we talk about the decline of manufacturing, it is important to bear in mind, we only mean a relative decline.
 Manufacturing output has increased in real terms.
 To some extent, there is an inevitability that manufacturing as a share of GDP will fall, and it is not necessarily desirable or possible for a government to prevent this shift in the economy. – Just as it would be impossible to have prevented the decline in the coal industry which once employed 1 million miners.

 However, there is a justifiable concern that the UK economy has been ‘unbalanced’ since the early 1980s.
 This is reflected in a persistent current account deficit.
 It is worrying that despite devaluation of Pound since 2008, the trade deficit has failed to fall.
 By relying on consumer spending / rising house prices, it leaves the UK economy more vulnerable to boom and bust.

-In the past 20 years, frequently, we hear policy makers and politicians of all sides talk about the need to improve the record of UK manufacturing.
-It is easy to talk about the desirability of manufacturing, but in practise much harder to achieve.Also, the concept of manufacturing is changing, with some new tech industries having a closer overlap between manufacturing and service sector.
+In the past 20 years, frequently, we hear policymakers and politicians of all sides talk about the need to improve the record of UK manufacturing.
+It is easy to talk about the desirability of manufacturing, but in practice much harder to achieve.Also, the concept of manufacturing is changing, with some new tech industries having a closer overlap between manufacturing and service sector.

 However, there are several things that can be done to aid manufacturing sector, such as: